Explore health content from A to Z.

 I need information about...

-Asthma is a chronic (ongoing) disease of the airways in the lungs.
+Asthma is a long-term (chronic) disease of the airways in the lungs.
 It can’t be cured, but it can be controlled.
-Get to know your child’s symptoms, and understand your child’s treatment plan.
+Get to know your child’s asthma triggers and symptoms, and understand your child’s treatment plan.

-Some asthma symptoms, like wheezing or struggling to breathe, are hard to miss.
-But coughing or tiredness can also be due to asthma.
 Some children have symptoms often (persistent asthma).
 Others have symptoms once in a while (intermittent asthma).
-Keep in mind your child’s pattern of symptoms.
+Know your child’s pattern of symptoms.

 Coughing, especially at night